Tobias-Fechner/re-place.academy/3 - Product/0 - Value.md

 ---

 # Voyaging
-Voyaging is a self-organised action-learning journey, guided by a theme, the needs of the place in which it is hosted, and framed the premise of radical collaboration.
+Voyaging is a self-organised action-learning journey, guided by a theme, the needs of the place in which it is hosted, and the premise of radical collaboration.
+For a given voyage, a multi-disciplinary cohort is woven together, potentialized by their resonant lines of work that gesture toward latent collaborative endeavours.
+Leading up to a voyage, pioneering change-makers are given the time and space to share with vuThe partners relations that are set up before the event, and the series of

 # Re:Place Product